 Diagnosis includes blood and imaging tests.

-Treatment is surgery and sometimes chemotherapy.
+Treatment is surgery when possible and sometimes chemotherapy.

 Only 10% of insulinomas are cancerous.
 The average age at diagnosis is 50.

-Symptoms of insulinoma result from low levels of sugar (glucose) in the blood (hypoglycemia), which occur when the person does not eat for several hours (most often in the morning after an all-night fast).
+Symptoms of insulinoma result from low levels of sugar (glucose) in the blood (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more ), which occur when the person does not eat for several hours (most often in the morning after an all-night fast).
 The symptoms include faintness, weakness, trembling, awareness of the heartbeat (palpitations), sweating, nervousness, and profound hunger.

 Diagnosing an insulinoma can be difficult.
-Doctors try to perform blood tests while the person has symptoms and has not eaten.
+Doctors try to do blood tests while the person has symptoms and has not eaten.
 Blood tests include measurements of blood glucose levels and insulin levels.
 Very low levels of glucose and high levels of insulin in the blood indicate the presence of an insulinoma.
 Because many people have symptoms only occasionally, doctors may admit them to the hospital.
 In the hospital, the person fasts for at least 48 hours, sometimes up to 72 hours, and is closely monitored.
-During that time, the symptoms usually appear, and blood tests are performed to measure the levels of glucose and insulin.
+During that time, the symptoms usually appear, and blood tests are done to measure the levels of glucose and insulin.

 The primary treatment for an insulinoma is surgical removal, which has a cure rate of about 90%.

-When the insulinoma cannot be completely removed and symptoms continue, drugs such as diazoxide or sometimes octreotide can help keep blood glucose from falling too low.
-Chemotherapy drugs may help control the tumor.
+When the insulinoma cannot be completely removed and symptoms continue, medications such as diazoxide or sometimes octreotide can help keep blood glucose from falling too low.

 Drugs Mentioned In This Article